Cannabis Regulations in United States of America

 Despite being illegal federally, some states and territories have made conflicting rules on recreational and medical use of cannabis.

-- The medical use of cannabis is legal with doctor's recommendation in 33 states along with District of Columbia, and the territories of Guam, Puerto Rico, the Northern Mariana Islands, and U.S. Virgin Islands.
+- The medical use of cannabis is legal with doctor's recommendation in 33 states along with the District of Columbia, and the territories of Guam, Puerto Rico, the Northern Mariana Islands, and U.S. Virgin Islands.

 - The recreational use of cannabis is legal in 10 states namely Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, Washington, the District of Columbia, and the Northern Mariana Islands.